FixedBits/myPortfolio/README.md

-# My Web Development Portfolio

-## Welcome to my personal portfolio!
+# Welcome to my personal portfolio!

 This repository showcases a collection of projects that highlight my skills and experience in web development.
 Each project reflects my dedication to learning and growing as a developer, demonstrating both foundational knowledge and innovative solutions.